Chief Kairouane

-Chief Kairouane (or Kaierouane) was a Kalinago (Carib) leader of Grenada.
-For years, he led the resistance against European colonists attempting to establish a foothold on the island.
-In a sudden turn of affairs, however, he led a small band of survivors who had rejected slavery on a deadly escape over a cliff, which the French named Morne de Sauteurs or “Leapers Hill.”
-Today his daring act is mythologized as a reminder of the Indigenous resistance in the region.
+Chief Kairouane (or Kaierouane) was a Galibi leader on the island of Grenada at the time of French colonization in 1649.
+He is known only from a short passage in an account of the first decade of the French colony.
+In this account, Kariouane approached the scout, La Rivière, sent to negotiate land for the new settlement.
+An exchange of gifts ensued, which the French disingenuously interpreted as a purchase of land.
+According to some, Kariouane's hospitality and cordiality with the French settlers upset other indigenous villages, particularly in St. Vincent, who embarked on occasional raids and attacks of the colonists.
+Thereafter, Kairouane disappears from historical records.

 Resistance to European assault

 Since the arrival of the Spanish to the Caribbean islands, the Kalinago of the Lesser Antilles successfully resisted the interlopers.
 They kept the Spanish at bay in Puerto Rico and out of the islands to the south.
 With the Spanish decline in the region after the 1590s, the Kalinago enjoyed a short respite.
 The early 1600s, however, soon saw the arrival of the more economically aggressive English, Dutch and the French, who came to challenge the Spanish supremacy in the area.
 These nations had chosen to cross the "poison arrow curtain" and face the Kalinago forces believing that their islands would be easier to conquer than the Spanish fortified settlements on the Greater Antilles.